 People of all ages can suffer from disabilities, including children.
 If your child is disabled, it’s important to understand whether or not they may qualify for Social Security Disability Insurance (SSDI) benefits from the Social Security Administration (SSA).

-The rules regarding eligibility for SSDI benefits are complex, which is why it’s best to discuss your situation with a New Port Richey Social Security attorney.
+The rules regarding eligibility for SSDI benefits are complex, which is why it’s best to discuss your situation with a Tampa Social Security attorney.
 In the meantime, here’s what you need to know regarding SSDI benefits for children:

 How Can Children Obtain SSDI Benefits?